|

 that was compatible with modern cosmology.
 I asked him whether he thought that

 Augustine was a wishy-washy theological liberal.
 "Yes," he said."
+One reason that there are militantly atheistic scientists and

 "fundamentalists-turned-logical-positivists" is that sometimes Christians are